nerdyfergy/blg-site-mm3/about/index.md

   credit: Visualhunt
   creditlink: http://visualhunt.com/
 ---
 The Bamboo Law Group is a Professional Limited Liability Company located in Seattle, Washington that provides clients from all over the world with high quality legal services.
-Like bamboo, we are versitile and flexible, offering a wide variety of different legal services at affordable rates.
 If you have special needs, we are more than happy to tailor our services and pricing to fit your business model.
-Our practice has a focus on helping individuals, small businesses, and startups and excels in providing reliable legal advice and drafting high quality work product to support your business needs.
+Our practice has a focus on helping individuals, small businesses, and startups and excels in providing reliable legal advice and drafting high quality work product to support your business.

 The firm was started in 2014, originally under the name Ferguson Trademark, PLLC.
 The focus of the firm changed from just a small trademark practice to a full service law firm in 2015.
 To signify this change in firm practices, Ferguson Trademark changed its at the beginning of 2016.
+We chose bamboo to represent our firm because we are also versitile and flexible, offering a wide variety of different legal services at affordable rates.

-## Our Attorney:
+## Our Attorney

 <figure class="image-pull-right">
 	<img src="http://placehold.it/200x150.jpg">